kaustav-net/kaustav.net/resume.md

 * Was a Firefox Student Ambassador.

 # Personal Projects
-* ### Video streaming app using WebRTC native API Built a C++ prototype app for real-time audio/video communication using WebRTC native API.
-Signaling plane was implemeted using sockets.
+* ### RTC app using WebRTC native API
+    Built an RTC app using C++ to send and receive audio and video using WebRTC native API.
+The signaling plane was implemented using an HTTP server.
 * ### Surveillance camera using embedded Android (AOSP):
     Customized Android (version 9) to make a 24/7 active video surveillance camera with Beagleboard X15 running TI AM5728.
 Features include live RTSP video streaming using GStreamer, GNSS support, commands API for clients.
 * ### Speaking Horizon (Windows Phone app):